 The healthcare exchanges are marketplaces where you can choose the type of insurance that best meets your needs.
 They are either run by the state or the federal Department of Health and Human Services.
 Your state legislature made that decision.
 The federally-run exchanges were plagued with problems at start-up.
 But those problems have been fixed.

 The exchanges provide an easy-to-follow series of questions to help you determine what the best plan is for you.
 They also define insurance terms, so you know exactly what you're getting.
 They do ask some surprisingly personal questions at the beginning.
 But that's just to get verified.
 It's not much different than when you fill out information for a loan.

 The exchanges will offer plans in four different categories: Bronze, Silver, Gold, and Platinum.
 These categories allow you to compare plans with the different copays, deductibles, and annual payment limits from various companies.
 Since insurance can be complicated, be aware of how you choose an insurance plan.

 The biggest benefit of the exchanges is that they help you find health care discounts and benefits.
 For example, you may be eligible for expanded Medicaid if you live in one of the states that took this benefit.

 Depending on where you live, the number of people in your household, and your household income, you may qualify for a premium tax credit to help cover your monthly insurance payments.
 You may also be eligible for reduced copayments or deductibles, depending on your income and the plan you choose.
 Note the specific income requirements are determined by comparing your income to the federal poverty level for each year.

 Essential Health Benefits

-- Emergency room services and hospitalization.
+- Emergency room services.

 - Lab tests.